giovagalassi8-ctrl/GG_Laboratorio/03_Genome_assembly/00_Assembly_raw/README.md

 #### Busco

-To evaluate the gene content quality, we used *BUSCO*, which compares the assembly against a pre-compiled dataset of genes expected to be present in the studied organism.
+To evaluate the gene content quality, we used *BUSCO*, which compares the assembly against a pre-compiled dataset of genes expected to be present in the studied organism (in this case `$BUSCO/culicidae_odb12`).
 Busco was run in nucleotide version.

 ```bash
 #[sequence]